anthony-woodcock/drum-keyboard/README.md

 # Drumkit Keyboard

-Fun little app to play around on.Drum audio samples are mapped with the keyboard to play audio samples when triggered.
+Fun little app to play around on.
+Drum audio samples are mapped with the keyboard to play audio samples when the 'keydown' event is triggered.

 ## Getting Started